mkristian/slf4r/README.txt

 Slf4r::LoggerFacade4WrappedLogger.logger = framwork_logger

+=== using with slf4j with jruby

+just get the needed jar files/ configuration files in the classpath (see http://slf4j.org/) or if you use maven then have a look and the pom.xml of that project.

 === getting an instance of a logger

 Slf4r::LoggerFacade.new("Full::Qualified::Class::Name")

+or

+Slf4r::LoggerFacade.new(Full::Qualified::Class::Name)

 == REQUIREMENTS:

 * logging for slf4r/logging_logger

 * log4r for slf4r/log4r_logger

+* slf4j jars in the classpath for slf4j

 == INSTALL: